JuliaManifolds/Manopt.jl/docs/src/tutorials/Optimize!.md

 manifolds as well as how to use [`Manopt.jl`](https://manoptjl.org) to perform optimisation on manifolds in [Julia](https://julialang.org).

-For more theoretical background, see e.g. (Carmo, 1992) for an introduction to Riemannian manifolds amnd (Absil *et al.*, 2008) or (Boumal, 2022) to read more about optimisation thereon.
+For more theoretical background, see e.g. (do Carmo, 1992) for an introduction to Riemannian manifolds amnd (Absil *et al.*, 2008) or (Boumal, 2022) to read more about optimisation thereon.